rstudio/education.rstudio.com/content/teach/materials/index.md

 title: "Materials for teaching"
 subtitle: "How to create materials to teach R and data science."
 description: >
-    _**How to create materials to teach R and data science.**_ Browse our open educational resources for teaching materials you can reuse and remix for courses, workshops, and anything in between.
+    _**How to create materials to teach R and data science.**_ Browse our open educational resources to find teaching materials you are welcome to reuse and remix.
 weight: 2
 ---